 Want to get to Port of Miami from Fort Lauderdale as cheaply as possible?
 While it’s not the most convenient route to the port, there is public transportation that will take you from the airport to the cruise port.

 All told, expect the trip to take between an hour and a hour-and-a-half, depending on how long you have to wait on transfers.
 The good news?
-It will only cost you between $6-7 each way.
+It will only cost you between $5-8 each way.
+The bad news is it can take some time and several transfers.

 We have full step-by-step details of the route you’ll take here.
 As a summary, here is the route you will take: